roliveira81/CI-MS3-Portuglish/README.md

 > - [StartBootstrap](https://startbootstrap.com/) - The clean Bootstrap theme used as the base of the site template.
 > - [Bootstrap](https://getbootstrap.com/) - The world’s most popular front-end open source toolkit to quickly design and customize responsive mobile-first sites.
-> - [Google Fonts](https://fonts.google.com/) - I imported the Mulish font from google fonts and used it consistently across the site.
-> - [Line awesome](https://icons8.com/line-awesome) - I used different icons from Line awesome for icons in the application.
+> - [Font Awesome](https://fontawesome.com/icons.com) - I used different icons from Line awesome for icons in the application.
-> - [Materialize](https://materializecss.com/) - Materialize Css was used for its grid system and it's form inputs.
-> - [jQuery](https://jquery.com/) - jQuery was used to initialize materialize functions.
+> - [jQuery](https://jquery.com/) - "Clean Blog" built-in jQuery was used to initialize bootstrap functions.

 ##### 5. Workspace, version control, Repository storage